stuartleeks/devcontainer-cli/docs/snippet.md

 }
 ```

-NOTE: You also need to add the `experimental` setting with the value `true` as snippets are currently an experimental features
+NOTE: You also need to add the `experimental` setting with the value `true` as snippets are currently an experimental feature

 ## Listing snippets